zeruhur/loner/en/loner_companion.md

 ### 4. Interpreting Oracle Responses

-Interpreting the Oracle’s responses is a vital part of making decisions in *Loner*.
-The dice rolls provide an answer — usually “yes” or “no” — but often with additional modifiers that shape the response, adding layers of complexity and unpredictability to the story.
+Interpreting the Oracle’s responses is a vital part of decision-making in *Loner*.
+The dice rolls provide an answer—usually “yes” or “no”—but often with additional modifiers that add complexity and unpredictability to the story.
 Knowing how to interpret these responses allows you to bring out the nuances in each scene, building tension, drama, and narrative depth.

 #### Reading Modifiers: Yes/No, And/But

-Each Oracle response can have additional modifiers that add context to a simple “yes” or “no” answer.
-These modifiers — *“and…”* or *“but…”* — can shift the outcome, either complicating or enhancing the result.
+Each Oracle response can come with modifiers that add context to a simple “yes” or “no” answer.
+These modifiers—*“and…”* or *“but…”*—can shift the outcome, either complicating or enhancing the result.
 Here’s how to interpret them effectively:

 - **Yes**: A straightforward positive result that meets your character’s expectations.
 The action or decision succeeds without complications.

-- **No**: A simple negative result, meaning that the attempt does not succeed as expected.
+- **No**: A simple negative result, meaning the attempt does not succeed as expected.

 - **Yes, and…**: The action succeeds, with an extra benefit.
-This could be something that furthers the protagonist’s goal, adds information, or makes the situation even more advantageous than expected.
+This could be something that furthers your protagonist’s goal, adds information, or makes the situation even more advantageous than expected.

 - **Yes, but…**: The action succeeds, but there’s a drawback or minor complication.
-The character may achieve their immediate goal but face a new obstacle, delay, or consequence.
+Your character may achieve their immediate goal but face a new obstacle, delay, or consequence.

 - **No, and…**: The action fails, and something else goes wrong.
 This modifier indicates a particularly unfavorable outcome, making the situation more challenging or introducing a new threat or setback.

-- **No, but…**: The action fails, but with a silver lining.
+- **No, but…**: The action fails, but there’s a silver lining.
 While the protagonist doesn’t achieve their goal, they may gain some small benefit or avoid a worse outcome.

 Using these modifiers enriches the narrative, turning simple outcomes into multi-dimensional events.
 A “Yes, but…” response, for example, can lead to unexpected directions, prompting your protagonist to overcome new challenges or adapt to changing circumstances.